Crusade in Europe (video game)

-Crusade in Europe is a computer wargame published by MicroProse in 1985 for the Apple II, Atari 8-bit family, Commodore 64, and MS-DOS.
+Crusade in Europe is a computer wargame published by MicroProse in 1985 for the Apple II, Atari 8-bit computers, Commodore 64, and MS-DOS.
 It was designed by Sid Meier and Ed Bever.

 Gameplay

 Crusade in Europe is a game in which its five available major operations include Normandy, Race for the Rhine, Market Garden, Bulge and the Campaign Scenario.

 Reception

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "CIE offers five scenarios in one package, a bargain."